-Iowa Food Assistance Program provides healthy food to low-income families with children and vulnerable adults.
+Iowa SNAP provides healthy food to low-income families with children and vulnerable adults.
 Its main purpose is to help Iowa’s low-income residents buy an adequate supply of nutritious food.

 Benefits are issued through the state’s Electronic Benefit Transfer (EBT) system which can be used to buy groceries at supermarkets, grocery stores and some Farmers Markets.